Getting Paid to Sleep Sounds Like a Dream But It’s Real

 At-Home Sleep Studies

 You can get paid to sleep at home.
 Such studies ask that you keep a complete record of your sleep.
-They may ask you to alter your sleep pattern — time of day or night, sleep position, temperature of your home, etc.
+They may ask you to alter your sleep pattern — time of day or night, sleep position, temperature of your home, etc. Advancements in technology allow for more reliable test results in at-home testing.

 You may be asked to sleep with some form of device attached, whether it is a CPAP device or a blood pressure or heart monitor attached while you sleep.

-Because you are allowed to stay at home, the compensation will not be as great as the in-facility programs.
+Because you are allowed to stay at home, the compensation will likely not be as great as the in-facility programs.

 Good sheets can help you get a good night’s sleep but luxury linens can be spendy.
 We lay out how to buy the best bed sheets at the best price.